Baltimore has great news for foodies: Each distinct neighborhood’s unique personality shines through its culinary scene.

 2 N. Charles St.

 The menu is a mouthwatering collection of quality ingredients, expertly prepared.
 The fact that it changes with the seasons is just a welcome excuse to keep coming back.
 The bar excels alongside the kitchen.

--Photo Credits: Steamed crabs courtesy Visit Baltimore; smoked grouper courtesy Wine Market; servers courtesy Pazo; scallops courtesy B&O American Brassiere.
+-Photo Credits: skyline, steamed crabs courtesy Visit Baltimore; servers courtesy Pazo; scallops courtesy B&O American Brassiere.